firebolt-db/godocs/docs/Overview/index.md

 # Overview

-Read about how the Firebolt architecture operates at a high level, bringing improvements in speed, scale, cost, and price-performance over previous generation cloud warehouses.
+Read about Firebolt architecture and how it enables differentiated speed, scale, concurrency and price-performance characteristics.
+Learn core Firebolt concepts and how to put them to use.